To add content, ask questions.

 - Place Adverbs

-Place adverbs are words that describe where an action takes place, providing information about the location or direction of the verb.
+Place adverbs are words that describe where an action happens.
+They help us talk about location and movement with details.

 - Time Adverbs